Trel725/tf701/README.md

 # Building the Xubuntu rootfs from scratch

 (These instructions yield a rootfs that already includes touch support and improved keyboard mapping.)
-The rootfs is constructed in a modular and stepwise fashion as descibed in the following.
+The rootfs is constructed in a modular and step-wise fashion as described in the following.
 To reproduce, I assume you use a linux system and have installed the packages "qemu-user-static", "abootimg" and "android-tools-fastboot" (that is how the packages are called under Ubuntu).
 You will build up the rootfs entirely on your linux system.
 I write ROOT for the directory that serves as the file system root.

 1.)
 Extract the following files to ROOT: